eetann/notion-tweaks/README.md

 ![ShowCodeBlockLanguage](./imgs/ShowCodeBlockLanguage.gif)

 **require**
-+ Turn on `Show Code Block Language` the Settings page
++ Turn on `Show Code Block Language` in the Settings page
 + If you have already opened a Notion page, reload it